AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_SAMPLES.md

 ![Klondike Solitaire Played](/images/glimmer-klondike-solitaire-played.png)

+Check out a souped up large-card-size packaged version of the game in the [Glimmer Klondike Solitaire](#glimmer-klondike-solitaire) external sample.

 #### Mandelbrot Fractal

 This sample demonstrates how to render canvas graphics with multi-threaded processing taking advantage of all CPU cores and doing background processing of images.